Common Things to Expect When Visiting Malaysia (Travel)

 Since Malaysia is a country near equator, don’t expect a winter.
 However, the weather of the country depends to where you are.
 The temperature could potentially increase to 15 degrees Celsius if you are planning to go in mountainous areas.
 To know more about the seasons in Malaysia, you may check this post.

-What to Bring in Malaysia
+What to Bring to Malaysia

 Latest posts by Janine Daquio (see all)